 The Large Tolype Moths have an important role to play in ecosystems in New Mexico due to their role as pollinators for flowering plants.

-Their long, thin proboscis allows them to reach nectar deep within flowers that would otherwise be inaccessible, which makes them particularly effective at distributing the pollen from one flower to another.
+Their long, thin proboscis allows them to reach nectar deep within flowers that would otherwise be inaccessible, making them particularly effective at distributing pollen from one flower to another.

 Plant life in New Mexico benefits greatly; without these moths helping spread new pollen sources, the state’s native vegetation couldn’t propagate itself so easily.